 - NEW IACUC protocols will be seen by the full committee.
 Your IACUC application will need to be seen by the ORI for training and occupational health records, the Attending Veterinarian, and amended if requested, before it will be reviewed by the committee.
-In order to get your new study reviewed at the next IACUC meeting, please allow at least two weeks of review time and make sure all requested changes are made at least ten (10) days ahead of the next meeting date.
+In order to get your new study reviewed at the next IACUC meeting, please allow at least two weeks of review time and make sure all requested changes are made at least eight (8) working days ahead of the next scheduled IACUC meeting date.

 - Amendments and Annual Reviews will be reviewed by the Designated Member review process and will not need to go to the full committee unless otherwise specified by the reviewing members.

 How do I submit Annual Reviews, Personnel Amendment and and Protocol Amendments?

 - Please use the applicable paper forms on the IACUC main page.

 - All studies that will be at their three year (i.e. fourth continuing year) Annual Review will be required to be entered as a New Application.

 How will communication of stipulations or approvals occur?

 How do I request an animal transfer?

 - Please obtain an Animal Transfer form, submit this as an Amendment indicating “Animal Transfer”.
 Please attach the signed Animal Transfer form to the submission.
-The IACUC Chair and Animal Facility staff, will review and process the transfer, directly communicating with the Animal Facility staff.
+The Animal Facility staff, will review and process the transfer.
 This should take no longer than 2-3 business days, and it is recommended that the transfer be requested with consideration of this time frame.
-The Animal Facility Staff will be notified that the animal transfer was approved.

 Who do I contact if I have any questions?